ABOUT THE ASSESSMENTS

 Emotional Intelligence Tests

-Companies are more likely to administer an emotional intelligence assessment for roles that involve a lot of human interaction.
-This can include complex customer service roles or leadership positions where you would be responsible for managing and guiding others.
+Companies are more likely to administer an emotional intelligence assessment for roles that involve a lot of human interaction, from complex customer service roles to leadership positions.
 Criteria’s emotional intelligence assessment measures EI as an ability through two interactive assessments.
-There is no need to prepare or “study” for an EI assessment because it is measuring an intrinsic ability.

 Aptitude Tests